 Surgical facilities coding for chronic conditions is now becoming a strenuous task as the healthcare landscape shifts towards value-based care.
-Value based care implemented by the Center of Medicare and Medicaid (CMS) attempts in providing better care for individuals, improving health care strategies and reducing the cost of healthcare.
+Value-based care implemented by the Center of Medicare and Medicaid (CMS) attempts in providing better care for individuals, improving health care strategies and reducing the cost of healthcare.
 A certified coder can be a great assist for your surgical facilities especially when your facility deals with chronic conditions and complicated interactions.

 Surgical Coding With Hierarchical Condition Category (HCC) Coding

 Chronic conditions will be the main focus as we see a shift from fee for service to value-based reimbursement.
-There is a strong interest in Hierarchical Condition Category (HCC) coding payment model.
-HCC are disease groups organized in body system or disease process.
+There is a strong interest in the Hierarchical Condition Category (HCC) coding payment model.
+HCC are disease groups organized in the body system or disease process.

 Patients with chronic conditions are allocated a risk score based on the overall health status, risk of the condition and demographic criteria.
 The risk adjustment factor (RAF) is used by Medicare as a statistical tool to measure the cost of healthcare.
-This is all done with ICD-10 diagnosis code to identify the future risk with added cost which might require a continuous hospital admission or ongoing condition for consistent funding.
+This is all done with ICD-10 diagnosis code to identify the future risk with the added cost which might require continuous hospital admission or ongoing condition for consistent funding.

 Process In Your Surgical Facility

-Surgical Facility should have policies and efficient process in place to support the billing system.
+Surgical Facilities should have policies and efficient process in place to support the billing system.
 The initial documentation and reporting of the diagnoses for chronic health care conditions.
 A constant eye on the Medicare Website to stay updated on the latest guidelines for the appropriate coding of HCC.

 How Medical Billers And Coders (MBC) Help You

-Medical Billers and Coders with over 17 years of experience in medical billing and coding.
-We provide an end to end revenue management for your surgical facility with a claim management and coding system for your chronic care.
+Medical Billers and Coders (MBC) with over 17 years of experience in medical billing and coding.
+We provide an end to end revenue management for your surgical facility with claim management and coding system for your chronic care.